-- 2. The Department of Defense (DoD) has given the same benefit, as described above for the military, to Family members of Civilian personnel if the Civilian employee is deployed to Iraq or Afghanistan.
-Currently this benefit for Civilians extends only through 30 September 2011.
-It is expected that this benefit will be extended until such time as Congress amends the law and grants such a benefit permanently to Civilian employees.
-If the benefit is not extended, see paragraph 3 below. - 3.
-In certain other cases, Family members of Civilian personnel may be reimbursed through the DoD Emergency and Extraordinary Expense (EEE) fund for per diem, travel, and transportation expenses incurred by traveling to the bedside of the loved one.
+- 2. In certain other cases, Family members of Civilian personnel may be reimbursed through the DoD Emergency and Extraordinary Expense (EEE) fund for per diem, travel, and transportation expenses incurred by traveling to the bedside of the loved one.
 The primary next of kin must work with the local commander to secure reimbursement.
 The following rules apply. - a.
-The U.S. Army Corps of Engineers commander may request funds for emergency and extraordinary expense for reimbursement. - b.
 A competent medical authority must request for Family members to travel to the bedside of a seriously injured or ill Civilian employee.
-As with Soldiers, the attending physician and the commander or head of the medical treatment facility must determine that the presence of the Family member(s) may contribute to the Civilian employee's health and welfare and must state so in writing. - c.
-The home station commander must initiate this request. - d.
-If the Family member(s) will face undue hardship incurring the travel and per diem costs prior to reimbursement, commanders may consider employee donations of frequent
+As with Soldiers, the attending physician and the commander or head of the medical treatment facility must determine that the presence of the Family member(s) may contribute to the Civilian employee's health and welfare and must state so in writing. - b.
+The home station commander must initiate this request. - c.

-- flyer mileage, hotel points, or the use of local charitable organizations that may provide assistance. - e.
 The request can be for up to three Family members.
-More than three may be requested, if extenuating circumstances justify more. - f.
+More than three may be requested, if extenuating circumstances justify more. - d.
 The normal duration is 30 days.
-An extension may be requested, if justified. - g.
-The following must be provided to the home station commander for reimbursement: - Copy of air, train, or bus travel tickets - Dates of travel of applicable Family members - Origin and destination of travel of applicable Family members - Copies of all routine travel receipts (taxis, parking, fuel, etc.). - 4.
-When Family members travel to the bedside of an injured or ill Soldier or Civilian employee, the home station commander coordinates support for the Family with the nearest USACE organization.
-Support may include meeting the Family at their point of arrival (e.g., airport, train, or bus station), escorting the Family to the hospital or medical treatment facility, and helping to secure lodging near the medical center, depending on the circumstances.
-Additional support may be offered, as requested, so long as the Family member remains at the Soldier's or employee's bedside.
+An extension may be requested, if justified. - e.
+The following must be provided to the home station commander for reimbursement: - Copy of air, train, or bus travel tickets - Dates of travel of applicable Family members - Origin and destination of travel of applicable Family members - Copies of all routine travel receipts (taxis, parking, fuel, etc.)